rapidsai/deployment/source/cloud/aws/sagemaker.md

 RAPIDS can also be used in [SageMaker Estimators](https://sagemaker.readthedocs.io/en/stable/api/training/estimators.html).
 Estimators allow you to launch training jobs on ephemeral VMs which SageMaker manages for you.
 The benefit of this is that your Notebook Instance doesn't need to have a GPU, so you are only charged for GPU instances for the time that your training job is running.

+Q: How do I launch a SNMG/MNMNG training job on SageMaker?
+A: Use an Estimator.
+Q: How do I use an Estimator?
+A: Write a script to run your work and package it in a container image.
+Q: What are the requirements for the container image?
+A: It needs your Python environment with the sagemaker package.
+Etc.

 ### Upload data to S3

 We offer the dataset for this demo in a public bucket hosted in either the [`us-east-1`](https://s3.console.aws.amazon.com/s3/buckets/sagemaker-rapids-hpo-us-east-1/) or [`us-west-2`](https://s3.console.aws.amazon.com/s3/buckets/sagemaker-rapids-hpo-us-west-2/) regions